jiwomdf/Family_Expense_Tracker/README.md

 Firebase hosting link <br />
 https://family-expense-tracker-da485.web.app/ <br /><br />

+## Feature
+- Insert and Update expense, category, ect data
+- Insert data can be together as group
+- Modify firestore scheme
+- Export to Json and Spread Sheets
+- Holiday Information
+- Light and Dark theme <br /><br />

 ## App Stack 🏗️
 The app use Firestore, Firebase Auth, Firebase Cloud Messaging, and Crashlytics.
 Also the app has been thoroughly tested using bloc_test to ensure reliability and performance.
 - Bloc